 The Prelaw Advisory Group, made up of prominent attorneys who volunteer their time to help students achieve their goals, guides the program.
 Each member contributes time and expertise to ensure the program of study in prelaw is current and effective, often serving as adjunct faculty.
 This gives prelaw program students valuable exposure to the career from day one.

-Students complete and present a senior capstone project for which they craft a substantial written work based on original research on a significant legal issue.
-As a result, they get practical experience, an enhanced job search portfolio and the perfect preparation for law school or employment.
+Students complete and present a senior capstone project, for which they craft a substantial written work based on original research on a significant legal issue.
+As a result, they get practical experience, an enhanced job search portfolio, and the perfect preparation for law school or employment.

 Florida Tech’s academic environment is just one of the many reasons it is one of the best prelaw schools in the nation.
-The program boasts a close-knit community of professional faculty and supportive staff that work together to mentor students and provide a robust learning experience.
+The program boasts a close-knit community of professional faculty and supportive staff who work together to mentor students and provide a robust learning experience.

 Our class sizes are kept small to foster learning and create valuable working relationships between students and their professors, which is essential to student growth and success.
 Students also thrive when given the chance to work with faculty on research projects.

-The area has the fifth largest high-tech workforce in the country, more than 5,000 high-tech corporations, government and military organizations.
+The area has the fifth largest high-tech workforce in the country, with more than 5,000 high-tech corporations and government and military organizations located nearby.
 This workforce provides a variety of humanities internship and employment opportunities as well as staff attorneys.

 Members of the Florida Tech Prelaw Society work closely with leading judges and prominent attorneys to secure prelaw internships in the legal field, prepare for the LSAT, as well as ensure that students have the best competitive advantage in applying to law school.